itzg/docker-opentsdb-hbase/README.md

-This repo contains a Docker composition that builds an HBase and an OpenTSDB container and runs a single node of each together.
+This repo contains a Docker composition that builds an HBase and an OpenTSDB image/container and runs a single node of each together.

 ## Usage